chemodun/X4-UniverseEditor/src/ChemGateBuilder/README.md

 ### First Start

-On the first start, the tool will inform you that you need to select the extracted game folder.
+On the first start, the tool will inform you that you need to select the folder with the [extracted](#requirements) game files.

 After selecting the folder, the tool will start loading the game data.